Wishful Thinking leads to growth and change, which usually involves a level of risk, and risk-tasking requires courage.

 Create a list of movies that have inspired you.
 Select movies based on real people, who have faced real challenges.
 People, who have stepped in and out of their comfort zones, and achieved their dreams.

-“Rudy,” “Rocket Boys/October Sky,” “Cinderella Man,” “The Greatest Game Ever Played,” “Life is Beautiful” and “Julie & Julia” are some of my favorites.
-I’ll also add ”Tin Cup” to the list, it is not in my top 10, but there are some scenes I adore.
+“Rudy,” “Rocket Boys/October Sky,” “Cinderella Man,” and “The Greatest Game Ever Played” are some of my favorites.
+I’ll also add “Tin Cup” to the list, it is not in my top 10, but there are some scenes I adore.
+A newer movie I enjoyed is “All Saints”, which shares the power of believing and community.
 (Remember all of this is up to you, it’s your choice.
 Be honest about what you love.)

 If you cannot think of a single inspiring movie, go to the American Film Institute’s “100 Years 100 Cheers” web site and download their list of the 100 most inspiring movies.
 Keep watching until you feel energized and inspired.